perryabdulkadir/Movies-ETL/README.md

 ### Writing an ETL Function to Read Three Data Files

-To begin, I wrote a function that takes three arguments.
+I started in [ETL_function_test.ipynb](https://github.com/perryabdulkadir/Movies-ETL/blob/main/ETL_function_test.ipynb), writing a function that takes three arguments.
 It loads in the two .csv files (movies_metadata.csv and ratings.csv) and the JSON file (wikipedia-movies.json) and turns them all into data frames (kaggle_metadata, ratings, and wiki_movies_df).

 ```
 def extract_transform_load(wikidata, ratings, movielens):